frankgolub/DRLND_Reacher_Project_2/README.md

 conda install pytorch torchvision cudatoolkit=10.0 -c pytorch
 ```

 4. Download the twenty agent environment from one of the links below.
-You need only select the environment that matches your operating system.
+Select the environment that matches your operating system.
 If using Linux, also download the headless version from [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip):

     - **_Version 2: Twenty (20) Agents_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip)